aaryanharshith/ECLIPSE-Engine/README.md

 # ECLIPSE Engine 🪐

 Enter DNA-seq from your reactor filtrate.
-Instantly track bacterial and viral contaminants.
+Instantly track contaminants and chlorite resistance.

 Built on the BLASTn API and accelerated with a novel search algorithm.